CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## Contributing

 I am open every advice for my project.
 I am planning to improve myself on **.NET Core 6, Microservices and Container Technologies**.
-So don't hesitate comment on my project., every idea is plus for me.
+So don't hesitate comment on my project.
+Every idea is plus for me.

 ## Helper Documents